openwashdata/fslogisticskampala/README.md

 ### trips

-The dataset `trips` contains data about … It has 5653 observations and 7 variables
+The dataset `trips` contains data about the GPS locations of faecal sludge trucks collecting sludge from pit latrines and septic tanks in Kampala, Uganda.
+Each trip is recorded with a unique identifier, the numberplate of the truck, the date and time of the record.
+Data was collected from 30th March 2015 until 25th June 2015.
+It has 5653 observations and 7 variables

 ``` r
 trips |>